ChoBioLab/corescpy/README.md

         * A drug design targeting more than one gene, `col_perturbed` would contain only `key_treatment` (i.e., all perturbed cells, regardless of targeted gene) while `col_condition` would contain entries specifying the particular gene(s) targeted (or `key_control`).
         * If the design only targets one gene/has one treatment conditions/etc., these columns would simply be equivalent.
     - In the `Crispr` class object, it is created during object initialization as a column (named after your specification of `col_perturbed`) in `.obs`.
 All rows in `.obs[col_condition]` that do not = `key_control` will be set as `key_treatment`.
-    - In the `crispr` package more broadly, if a function calls for a `col_perturbed` argument, that indicates that it works with binary categories only.
+    - In the `corescpy` package more broadly, if a function calls for a `col_perturbed` argument, that indicates that it works with binary categories only.
 If it is fed a column with three or more categories, it will either subset the data to include only rows where that column = `key_treatment` or `key_control` (desirable behavior if you want to compare only a subset of the existing conditions, but undesirable if you want to look at, say, any drug vs. control, where the desired "drug" category consists of rows where the column = "drug A" and "drug B"), or it will throw an error.

 <!-- break -->